What is Community Management?

 It’s different from social media marketing, which focuses on broadcasting.
 Community management is about the reply, not the post.
 Think responding to comments, moderating discussions, handling complaints, sparking conversations, and making people feel heard.
 The community manager is equal parts customer support, brand voice, and relationship builder.

 According to a 2024 Sprout Social report, 76% of consumers value how quickly a brand responds on social media.
-That speed — and the tone behind it — is what community management delivers.
+That speed.
+And the tone behind it.
+Is what community management delivers.

 Why Does Community Management Matter?